Azathothas/Stars/README.md

 - [Tw1sm/RITM](https://github.com/Tw1sm/RITM) – Roast in the Middle
 - [Twingate-Labs/Twingate-CLI](https://github.com/Twingate-Labs/Twingate-CLI)
 - [UndeadSec/SwaggerSpy](https://github.com/UndeadSec/SwaggerSpy) – Automated OSINT on SwaggerHub
+- [Vinyzu/Botright](https://github.com/Vinyzu/Botright) – Botright, the most advance undetected, fingerprint-changing, captcha-solving, open-source automation framework.
+Build on Playwright, its as easy to use as it is to extend your code.
+Solving your Captchas for free with AI.
 - [WangYihang/GitHacker](https://github.com/WangYihang/GitHacker) – 🕷️ A `.git` folder exploiting tool that is able to restore the entire Git repository, including stash, common branches, common tags.
 - [Xewdy444/CF-Clearance-Scraper](https://github.com/Xewdy444/CF-Clearance-Scraper) – A simple program for scraping Cloudflare clearance (cf_clearance) cookies from websites issuing Cloudflare challenges to visitors
 - [Xewdy444/Playwright-reCAPTCHA](https://github.com/Xewdy444/Playwright-reCAPTCHA) – A Python library for solving reCAPTCHA v2 and v3 with Playwright